Preparing for Brexit

 The council is continuing to evaluate and understand the potential local implications of Brexit.
 Steps are being taken to reduce any negative impact and to take advantage of emerging opportunities.

 The council is working closely internally as well as externally with suppliers and contractors.
-This will ensure the continuity of services for businesses and residents.
-We are in regular communication with wider networks to ensure efficient planning and response mechanisms.
+This will make sure of the continuity of services for businesses and residents.
+We are in regular communication with wider networks to make sure of efficient planning and response mechanisms.

 Cllr Paul Bettison, OBE, Leader of the Council, provided the following update at full council on 11 September 2019: